-This new semester program will take an integrated approach to examining issues related to conservation, governance, and rural livelihoods in Bhutan.
-SFS has a partnership with the Ugyen Wangchuck Institute for Conservation and Environment (UWICE), an international research and training facility in Bhutan, and part of Bhutan's Ministry of Agriculture and Forests.
-SFS students contribute to the advancement of the Institute’s research agenda in several priority areas, including sustainable forestry, conservation biology, water resources, rural development, and policy.
-Underlying themes to the joint research we undertake include biodiversity conservation, natural resource and water management, rural-urban migration, climate change impacts and adaptation, and sustainable livelihoods.
+SFS staff and students, in collaboration with our partner, the Ugyen Wangchuck Institute for Conservation and Environment (UWICE), focus on enhancing the condition of forest, river, and mountain ecosystems while balancing modernization and cultural preservation.
+SFS students contribute to the advancement of the Institute’s research agenda in several priority areas including sustainable forestry, conservation biology, water resources, socioeconomics, and policy.
+Underlying themes of the joint research we undertake include biodiversity conservation, natural resource and water management, rural-urban migration, climate change impacts and adaptation, and sustainable livelihoods.

 The semester curriculum comprises three thematic components, all centered on the environment:

-- People’s relationship with nature: We will interrogate the human-nature interface through lenses of religion, society, and culture.
-We will strive to uncover the knowledge, perceptions, beliefs, and attitudes about nature for an array of stakeholders, including ourselves.
-We will evaluate human dependence on and vulnerabilities to the processes, resources, and events in nature.
+- People’s relationship with nature: Students explore the human-nature interface through the lenses of religion, society, and culture.
+We strive to uncover the knowledge, perceptions, beliefs, and attitudes about nature from an array of stakeholders.
+Students evaluate human dependence on and vulnerabilities to the processes, resources, and events in nature.

-- Democratization, governance, and rural development: We will learn about the policies and institutions in Bhutan that provide conditions necessary for livelihood security, good governance, and equitable socioeconomic development.
+- Democratization, governance, and rural development: Students learn about the policies and institutions in Bhutan that provide conditions necessary for livelihood security, good governance, and equitable socioeconomic development.